Reward function compression facilitates goal-dependent reinforcement learning: Discussion

-Through a series of experiments and computational modeling, we found strong support for this framework.
-Experiment 1 demonstrated that goal-dependent learning is parametrically impaired by WM load: as the number of distinct goals to be maintained increased, learning accuracy decreased.
-This finding aligns with classic research showing the capacity-limited nature of WM and its impact on concurrent tasks \cite{Baddeley1998, LuckAndVogel1997}.
-By keeping the number of goal outcomes constant but varying the complexity of the rule defining a goal, in Experiment 2 we showed that learning significantly improves when the goal space is ``compressible''.
-This suggests that performance improvements are not merely a function of repeated exposure to the same goals, but rather depend on the ability to extract a simple, generalizable rule -- especially when the goals themselves are too complex to be fully stored in WM.
-In addition, the observed correlation between faster reward collection and better learning performance showed that as reward processing becomes more efficient, it interferes less with the resource-demanding process of task pursuit, leading to more efficient learning.
+Through a series of experiments and computational modeling, we found support for this framework.
+Experiment 1 demonstrated that goal-dependent learning is parametrically impaired by the number of possible goals: as this number increased within the expected range of WM capacity, learning accuracy decreased.
+This finding aligns with classic research showing the capacity-limited nature of WM and its impact on concurrent tasks \cite{Baddeley1998, LuckAndVogel1997}, and shows that participants seem to maintain the goal space in WM, despite not needing to do so, since goals were instructed on each trial.
+This active maintenance is a prerequisite for leveraging executive functions to build a goal-dependent reward function.
+By keeping the number of goal outcomes constant but varying the complexity of the rule defining a goal, we showed in Experiment 2 that learning significantly improves when the goal space is ``compressible''.
+This suggests that performance improvements are not merely a function of repeated exposure to the same goals, but rather depend on the ability to extract a simple, generalizable reward function -- especially when the goals themselves are too complex to be fully stored in WM.
+Several mechanisms might support reward function compression, including attention-based feature selection \cite{NivEtAl2015, LeongEtAl2017}.
+While this specific study allowed for associations between success and nameable rules, similar processes might apply to differently learned reward functions, which may or may not require compression.
+In addition, the observed correlation between faster reward collection and better learning performance showed that more efficient reward processing interferes less with the resource-demanding process of task pursuit, leading to more efficient learning.